indexeddbshim/IndexedDBShim/README.md

     browser may use this information to suggest the use of this quota to the user rather than prompting the user regularly for say incremental 5MB permissions).
+- __avoidAutoShim__ - Where WebSQL is detected but where `indexedDB` is missing or poor support is known (non-Chrome Android or non-Safari iOS9), the shim will be auto-applied without `shimIndexedDB.__useShim()`.
+Set this to `true` to avoid forcing the shim for such cases.

 The following config are mostly relevant to Node but has bearing on the browser, particularly if one changes the defaults.